NadimHipssi/Traffic_Aerien_RProject/README.md

 ### Database Dump

-In the `dump_database` folder, there is a file named `aeroport_db.sql`.
+In the `dump_database` folder, there is a file named `traffic_aerien_db.sql`.
 This file contains SQL commands to create and populate the database with cleaned data.
-It includes the schema and data for the following five tables:
+It includes the schema and data for the following five (cleaned) tables:

 1. **Flights**
 2. **Airports**